 Quick Start Guide

 A warm welcome to the RevPi community!
-As you’re now here, you’ve obviously just received your RevPi Core Module.
+As you are now here, you have obviously just received your RevPi Core Module.

-• Let’s get started, tear open the box (if you haven’t done so already)!
+• Let’s get started, tear open the box (if you have not done so already)!

 You should find the following in the package: